sal55/langs/MDescr.md

 I decided there was no great benefit in eliminating explicit slice syntax.

 ### Assignment

-The LHS can only have a set number of forms:
+The LHS has a set number of simple forms:
 ````
     name :=                     Simple variable
     term^ :=                    Pointer